-- a) Any cargo hold carrying M{Full} with fuel oil tanks in way of the cargo hold, if any, being 100% full and ballast water tanks in the double bottom in way of the cargo hold being empty, at scantling draught. - b) Any cargo hold carrying minimum 50% of M_H , with all double bottom tanks in way of the cargo hold being empty, at scantling draught. - c) Any cargo hold taken empty, with all double bottom tanks in way of the cargo hold being empty, at the deepest ballast draught.
+- a) Any cargo hold carrying $M{Full}$ with fuel oil tanks in way of the cargo hold, if any, being 100% full and ballast water tanks in the double bottom in way of the cargo hold being empty, at scantling draught. - b) Any cargo hold carrying minimum 50% of $M_H$ , with all double bottom tanks in way of the cargo hold being empty, at scantling draught. - c) Any cargo hold taken empty, with all double bottom tanks in way of the cargo hold being empty, at the deepest ballast draught.
+Where a topside and double bottom tank are permanently connected as a common tank, the following conditions are to be considered: - The topside and double bottom tank empty, - · The topside and double bottom tank full.